verlok/verlok.github.io/_posts/2014-11-20-a-new-lazyload-to-improve-your-website-performance.md

 type: post
 published: true
 ---
-In the latest days I've been working on **websites performance optimization** and I realized that there is no way to take advantage of the **progressive JPEG** image format on websites if you're using [jQuery_lazyload](https://github.com/tuupola/jquery_lazyload "Mika Tuupola").
-So after sending a pull request to its author, I decided to write my own lazy load, which turned out to be **6x faster**.
+In the latest days I've been working on websites performance optimization and I realized that there is no way to take advantage of the **progressive JPEG** image format on websites if you're using [jQuery_lazyload](https://github.com/tuupola/jquery_lazyload "Mika Tuupola").
+So after sending a pull request to    its author, I decided to write my own lazy load, which turned out to be 6x faster.

 # LazyLoad